awaisaziz/LLM_Text2SQL_Query/README.md

 ### Working with the BIRD dataset

-To run the pipeline on the BIRD dev split, point the configuration to the BIRD assets:
+To run the pipeline on the BIRD dev file, point the configuration to the BIRD assets:

 ```json
 {